Customer Charter 2023/24

 This policy has been developed to protect all employees, supporters, service users, customers and visitors from exposure to second-hand smoke.

-It is the policy of Shrewsbury Town Football Club that ALL of our workplaces, internal or external, are smoke-free and all employees have a right to work in a smoke-free environment, this includes all areas of the Greenhous Meadow Stadium The policy came into effect on 1st July 2007.
+It is the policy of Shrewsbury Town Football Club that ALL of our workplaces, internal or external, are smoke-free and all employees have a right to work in a smoke-free environment, this includes all areas of Croud Meadow Stadium The policy came into effect on 1st July 2007.

-Smoking is prohibited throughout the entire stadium, internal or external, with no exceptions.
+Smoking and vaping are prohibited throughout the entire stadium, internal or external, with no exceptions.
 This policy applies to all employees, supporters, consultants, contractors, customers or members and visitors.

-Overall responsibility for policy implementation and review rests with Brian Caldwell of Shrewsbury Town Football Club.
+Overall responsibility for policy implementation and review rests with Peter Brophy Chief Operating Officer of Shrewsbury Town Football Club.
 All staff and visitors are obliged to adhere to, and facilitate the implementation of the policy.

 The person named above shall inform all existing employees, consultants and contractors of the policy and their role in the implementation and monitoring of the policy.
 They will also have to give all new personnel a copy of the policy on recruitment/induction.